Czarified/hyperstruct/README.md

 - From that point, it may be beneficial to focus on the "simpler" sizing methods such as secondary structure, or Landing Gear (things that are mostly empirical or straight forward for weight approximations).

+### Current TODO List:

+These should probably become their own Issues, but they will at least become their own PR's.
+It's easier to list them all here for now.

+- [ ] ForcedCrippling needs it's own class, so MinorFrames, Longerons, and Covers can utilize the same methods without repeating code.
+- [ ] MajorFrames need their own class for analysis methods.
+- [ ] Fuselage class needs a cut method to generate geometry for analysis by averaging the geometry between defined sections.
+- [ ] How does the Fuselage class define where all the different load points (and therefor MajorFrames) are?

 ## Installation

 You can install _Hyperstruct_ via [pip] from [PyPI]: